PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 3.

-A MIAM is a short meeting that provides information about mediation as a way of resolving disputes.
-A MIAM is conducted by a trained mediator who will assess whether mediation is appropriate in the circumstances.
+A MIAM is a short meeting that provides information about mediation and other methods of non-court dispute resolution, as options for resolving disputes.
+A MIAM is conducted by a trained mediator who will consider and explain the potential benefits of different methods of non-court dispute resolution.
 A MIAM should be held within 15 business days of contacting the mediator.

 4.